DPJProgramming/Suberator/README.md

 	  https://github.com/tkarabela/pysubs2?tab=readme-ov-file
   - Windows Operating System

-  ## How to run
+<h1 align="center"> How to Run</h1>

   - Open a terminal in Vscode
   - Navigate to home directory (where app.py is located)
   - type python app.py
-  - app will run and give you a local host adress to open in browser
+  - app will run and give you a local host address to open in browser
   - After opening that, upload a video from you computer and click suberate
   - Output files will save to files folder